rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ---

-  - dni is people over 18, exaggerating proshippers/darkshippers and yumeshippers (like when they are so obvious and romanticize like everything), MAPs, roleplayers, and basic dni. (woah, past discord servers that know me? dni. we had EXTREME misunderstandings and honestly i just dont wanna talk about it)
+  - dni is people over 18, exaggerating proshippers/darkshippers and yumeshippers (like when they are so obvious and romanticize like everything), MAPs, roleplayers, and basic dni. (woah, past discord servers that know me? dni.)

 ; on edge for dni : objectums, dandys world fandom, tadc fandom, and those who are very (i mean VERY) dirty minded . all listed are meant to iwec and not get too close with me. i will specify if im fine with you. ^_^